arianesasso/bp-estimation/README.md

 This repository relates to the following chapter of my thesis:

-**Under Pressure: Evaluating Machine Learning Models for Blood Pressure Estimation from PPG Data Beyond Intensive Care**
+**Evaluating Machine Learning Models for Blood Pressure Estimation from PPG Data Beyond Intensive Care**

 ----
 For running the notebooks: